aditiakella/Per2Gaels/README.md

     * Lastly, there is the [code for the bird of the month section](https://github.com/aditiakella/Per2Gaels/blob/6d67a8bf972a9591f42cd2cc511073da9c8e96f5/templates/home.html#L137-L143), which includes a title, picture, and some text.
 * [Scrum Board Card](https://github.com/aditiakella/Per2Gaels/projects/1#card-56444175)
 #### Navbar (Grace):
-* On each page of our website there is a navigation bar
+* On each page of our website there is a [navigation bar](http://tweeter.gq/)
 * Clicking on those links takes you to different parts of our website
-* There are drop downs included on the About Us Section
+* There are drop downs included on the [About Us Section](https://github.com/aditiakella/Per2Gaels/blob/07fd2649f40002722840140ed11eb69c20ca136d/templates/home.html#L95-L103_
 * There is a each href link on each part of the navigation bar
-* On our logo if you click on it, that will take you to our logo
+* On our logo if you click on it, that will take you to our [easter egg]
 #### About Pages (Aditi):
 * On our [homepage](http://tweeter.gq/), hover over the ["About" tab](http://tweeter.gq/aboutus/) in the navbar.
 Then click on each person's name to access their profile.
 For quick access, here is [Aditi's Profile](http://tweeter.gq/aboutus/aditi/), [Sophie's Profile](http://tweeter.gq/aboutus/sophie/), [Grace's Profile](http://tweeter.gq/aboutus/grace/), and [Luke's Profile](http://tweeter.gq/aboutus/luke/).
 * Code Review: